TheresaLui/SelfHelpContent_v2/articles/problemscopingques.recoveryservices/problemscoping-mars-backupcompleteswithwarnings.md

 						"value": "Retried backup operation but backup still failed", "text":  "Retried backup operation but backup still failed" },{
-						"value": "Files pushed by scanning software are excluded from backup", "text": "Files pushed by scanning software are excluded from backup" },{
 						"value": "Unsupported drives are excluded from backup", "text": "Unsupported drives are excluded from backup" },{
-						"value": "Unsupported files are excluded from backup", "text": "Unsupported files are excluded from backup" },{
+						"value": "Files with unsupported attributes are excluded from backup", "text": "Files with unsupported attributes are excluded from backup" },{
 						"value": "If antivirus is running, then exclusion rules are used", "text": "If antivirus is running, then exclusion rules are used"